emmanuelAkpe/ADS-Studio/README.md

 ![3](https://user-images.githubusercontent.com/68768460/93089615-11ef3d80-f68b-11ea-8842-e72d89c9456d.gif)

-In a similar way, the user can decide to select the data cleaning section  where the user will be enable to tidy his or her dataset with just a click.
+In a similar way, the user can decide to select the data cleaning section  where the user will be able to tidy his or her dataset with just a click.

 When the User selects Machine Learning, ADS-Studio will automatically clean the dataset by removing all null rows and then performs label encoding on all the categorical columns.
 It then asks the user to select the target column and also the feature columns.The user has the option to enter the test size and the random state.